binury/Toes.Pip-Pals/README.md

 - Hotfix for leveling up while you are reeling issue(s)
   - Please report any issues your encounter related to Pal-Power level-ups
+- CHANGED proximity power no longer accrues while the window is unfocused

 ## 1.4.0 - Likely the final major update to Pip Pals